Gehenna: New Testament translations

 Some Christians consider Gehenna to be a place of eternal conscious punishment.
 Some other Christians, however, imagine Gehenna to be a place where sinners are tormented for a limited amount of time until they are eventually destroyed, soul and body.
-Some other Christians believe that Gehenna is a metaphor for complete destruction of soul and body, and that those who are "cast" into it will not experience any torment; they will just cease to exist.
-Some Christian scholars, however, have suggested that Gehenna may be a different type of metaphor, a prophetic one for the horrible fate that awaited the many civilians killed in the destruction of Jerusalem in 70 CE.
+Some other Christians believe that Gehenna is a metaphor for the complete destruction of soul and body, and that those who are "cast" into it will not experience any torment; they will just cease to exist.
+Some Christian scholars, however, have suggested that Gehenna may be a different type of metaphor, a prophetic one for the horrible fate that awaited the many civilians killed in the destruction of Jerusalem in 70 AD.

 Islam

 The name given to Hell in Islam, Jahannam, directly derives from Gehenna.
-The Quran contains 77 references to the Islamic interpretation of Gehenna (جهنم), but does not mention Sheol / Hades as the "abode of the dead", and instead uses the word "Qabr" (قبر, meaning grave).
+The Quran contains 77 references to the Islamic interpretation of Gehenna (جهنم), but does not mention the word Sheol/Hades (the "abode of the dead").
+But there is similar concept of Barzakh (برزخ) in Islamic belief, which refers to the unseen, intermediate realm or barrier between death and the Day of Resurrection, where souls experience a foretaste of their final destination, either bliss or torment, depending on their deeds in life, lasting until the final judgment.
+The entrance to Jahannam is sometimes considered to be the valley of Gehenna itself, with other locations being a sulfurous well, a gorge, or even the sea.
+In some Qur'anic interpretations, Hell is composed of seven layers, with Jahannam being the first.